 by Comprehensive Staff

 There is a lot of talk about mental health these days.
 We hear about violent episodes like shootings in malls or schools.
 Many express fear and want those people locked up.
-We read about crises at our state intuitions and the resulting legal and regulatory fallout from them.
+We read about crises at our state institutions and the resulting legal and regulatory fallout from them.
 Policymakers are quick to seek large investments in more hospitals and state facilities.

 The problems are complex and the answers aren’t simple but locking everyone up isn’t going to solve the problem.
 We can build all the big institutions we want and we will just fill them up and need even more beds and buildings.
 Sure, some people need periods of intensive treatment and placement in secure settings.